 The estimated average cost of car insurance for 18-year-olds is $7,179 per year, or $598 per month.
 That's almost $1,200 more than the average cost for 19-year-olds ($6,018).

 Young or new drivers typically pay more for car insurance compared to older drivers because insurance companies consider them to be a higher risk.
 For most young or new drivers looking for inexpensive coverage options, the cheapest car insurance for 18-year-olds is through Erie Insurance.

 Below, we compare auto insurance rates by company, gender and location for 18-year-olds, though young drivers should only use this as a general guide to search for coverage options.
-When possible, staying on your parents car insurance policy may be one way to save money.
+When possible, staying on your parents car insurance policy may be another good way to save money.

 How much is car insurance for an 18-year-old?

 The average annual price of full-coverage car insurance is $7,179 for an 18-year-old, or nearly $598 per month, but annual premiums vary drastically across insurers.